suchja/Dopetrope/README.md

 The navigation bar includes: links to all static pages (by default, see below), a "Posts" link to a historical archive of posts, and a "Tags" link to an index of all tags.

 > [!Important]
 > The themes navigation shows which site is currently active.
 This might be confusing, if the homepage is **not** included in the navigation.
 Although the `SiteTitle` allows to go back to the homepage as well, you might want to add your homepage to navigation as well.
-See the [following section](#links-to-static-pages) for settings you need to add to your `index.cshtml` file to get hits working.
+See the [following section](#links-to-static-pages) for settings you need to add to your `index.cshtml` file to get this working.

 #### Links To Static Pages